kostasproz/Web-Mining-and-NLP-Chatbot-for-Domain-Specific-Scientific-Articles/README.md

 Replace GPT-2 with Llama 3 or Flan-T5 for higher factual consistency.

-Add a web-based interface (Streamlit) for user-friendly interaction.
+Add a Streamlit web interface for user-friendly interaction.

 Expand dataset to multiple scientific sources for broader domain coverage.